General Election Countdown 112d : 16h : 05m : 28s

 Jorge Borrego at UTSA

-UTSA was a turning point that shaped Jorge his discipline and direction.
-Where he found the love of his life.
+UTSA was a turning point — where Jorge found his direction and the love of his life.

 Jorge and Lexie on their wedding day

-Faith, family, and traditional values are at the root of Jorge & Lexie‘s marriage
+Faith, family, and Texas values are at the root of Jorge and Lexie's marriage.

 Borrego family walking together